-Reopening of the church building for in-person worship is scheduled for Saturday, October 3rd, 2020.
-Additional service times are outlined below.
+Reopening of the church building for in-person worship began Sunday, August 22nd, 2021.
+Service times are outlined below.

 Our Reopening Team has developed a plan, which has been approved by Bishop Susan, to uphold provincial public health directives and to reopen in as safe a manner as possible.
 Key elements of this plan are highlighted in the various sections listed below.

 This page will continue to be updated as the pandemic situation evolves.
 Be sure to revisit for the latest information.